splash-networks/admin-panel-doc/docs/portals/unifi.md

 ![Unifi Wizard 1](../assets/images/unifi/unifi-wizard-1.png)

 In the 2nd step the connection with the Unifi controller will be tested.
-If the connection is successful, you will get an option to assign sites on the Unifi controller to corresponding venues and templates on the Splash Admin Panel.
+If the connection is successful, you will get an option to assign sites on the Unifi controller to corresponding venues and templates on Splash Air.
 You can use the `+` button at the bottom to add multiple sites.

 ![Unifi Wizard 2](../assets/images/unifi/unifi-wizard-2.png)